 - Bandage – to painlessly remove, apply a little baby oil to the bandage before removing.

-- Cradle Cap – to prevent, apply baby oil to babies scalp after bathing.
+- Cradle Cap – to prevent, apply baby oil to the baby’s scalp after bathing.

 - Earwax – to remove, tilt your head and place 5 drops of warmed baby oil in the ear.
 Let it sit for several minutes before flushing with warm water.

 - Cuticles – to soften and condition, apply baby oil to them.